How to Prevent Credit Card Fraud

 Don't give your credit card number to anyone who calls you requesting the number.
 Credit card thieves have been known to pose as credit card issuers and other businesses to trick you into giving out your credit card number.

 Make sure you're cautious when you're using your credit card online.
 Only enter your credit card number on secure websites that you can be 100% sure are legitimate.
-To be sure a website is secure, look for https:// in the address bar and lock in the lower right corner of your internet browser.
+To be sure a website is secure, look for https:// in the address field and a padlock icon in the status or address bar of your internet browser.
 Taking these extra steps will help you avoid credit card fraud.

 The sooner you report a missing credit card the sooner your credit card issuer can cancel your credit card and prevent fraudulent charges.
 Reporting your lost or stolen credit card as soon as possible lowers the likelihood that you'll have to pay for any fraudulent charges made on your credit card.
 Write down your credit card companies' customer service number now so you'll have them if your credit cards are ever missing.